Species Introduction

 Q: How do I successfully breed Platy fish?

 Breeding Platy fish is relatively straightforward, as they are livebearers.
 To encourage breeding, maintain a ratio of one male to two or three females.
-Provide a separate breeding tank with plenty of hiding spots, such as plants or breeding boxes, to protect fry from being eaten.
-The ideal temperature for breeding is around 26-28°C. After a gestation period of approximately 28 days, females will give birth to live fry.
-It is crucial to remove the adults once the fry are born to prevent predation.
-Feed the fry with finely crushed flakes or specialised fry food to ensure healthy growth.
+Ensure the aquarium is well-planted to provide hiding spots for fry.
+After mating, females will carry the fertilised eggs for about 4-6 weeks before giving birth.
+Once the fry are born, it is advisable to separate them from adult fish to prevent predation.
+Feed the fry with finely crushed flakes or specialised fry food until they are large enough to join the main tank.

 ✓ Expert Tip